kennedykwangari/kennedykwangari.github.io/index.md

 </p>

 💥 He is the catalyst that brings your brand, stakeholders, data, technology, and decisions together to deliver better data products and create delightful customer experiences, resulting in accelerated💰 growth 📈 and impact.

+A talented Technology and Data Policy Analyst: steering the technological innovation through development of more inclusive and responsive technology policies geared to promote equity, inclusivity and sustainability in the digital age.

 He shares his passion for a sustainable data-literate world through public speaking opportunities, featuring in blogs, videos, workshops, research papers publications, journals, and through various media outlets:  Television, Radio, and Newspapers.